With U.S. tariffs looming, China drums up hope for a partial trade deal

 "Not only would it be of tangible benefit by breaking the impasse, but it would also create badly needed breathing space for both sides to reflect on the bigger picture," the paper said.

+Hours ahead of an expected meeting between China's Liu and U.S. President Donald Trump at the White House, China's securities regulator unveiled a firm timetable for scrapping foreign ownership limits in futures, securities and mutual fund companies for the first time.

+China previously said it would further open up its financial sector on its own terms and at its own pace, but the timing of Friday's announcement suggests Beijing is keen to show progress in its plan to increase foreigners' access to the sector, which is among a host of demands from Washington in the trade talks.

-Chinese officials are offering to increase annual purchases of U.S. agricultural products as the two countries seek to resolve their trade dispute, the Financial Times reported on Wednesday, citing unnamed sources.
+Chinese officials are offering to increase annual purchases of U.S. agricultural products as the two countries seek to resolve their trade dispute, the Financial Times reported on Wednesday, citing unidentified sources.

 The U.S. Department of Agriculture (USDA) on Thursday confirmed net sales of 142,172 tonnes of U.S. pork to China in the week ended Oct.
 3, the largest weekly sale to the world's top pork market on record.